 The FT reports that almost 100,000 people were sent to prison in 2008.
 MPs on the parliamentary justice committee have accused Labour and the Conservatives of engaging in a “race” to lock up more people.
 Although crime has fallen by 36 per cent since 1998, prison capacity has risen 25,000.
 David Cameron plans to scrap Labour’s early prisoner release programme and is exploring the idea of reintroducing prison ships – an issue which puts him at odds with shadow justice secretary, Dominic Grieve, who “remains committed to a sharp medium-term reduction in prisoner numbers.”

 The US Senate confirmed Federal Reserve Chairman, Ben Bernanke, to a second term by the narrowest margin in the history of the the position, reports the Washington Post.
 As the nation’s top economic policymaker, Bernanke’s 70-30 confirmation reinstates lingering anger at the Fed for bailing out institutions like AIG and could leave him lacking in vital political clout to gain support for measures to stimulate the American economy, such as raising interest rates.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.